Trump: U.S. will hit $300 billion worth of Chinese goods with 10% tariff

 WASHINGTON (Reuters) - U.S. President Donald Trump said on Thursday he would impose an additional 10% tariff on $300 billion worth of Chinese imports starting Sept.
-1, as talks aimed at easting tensions between the world’s two largest economies continue.
+1, as talks aimed at easing tensions between the world’s two largest economies continue.

 “Trade talks are continuing, and during the talks the U.S. will start, on September 1st, putting a small additional Tariff of 10% on the remaining 300 Billion Dollars of goods and products coming from China into our Country.
 This does not include the 250 Billion Dollars already Tariffed at 25%,” Trump tweeted.